thecppzoo/thecppzoo.github.io/wishes-for-the-standard.md

 ## Obtaining the address of the code that would be called in a virtual function call

 Discussion of this item got promoted to its own article: [vtable freeze](https://github.com/thecppzoo/thecppzoo.github.io/blob/master/idioms/vtable-freeze.md).

+## Being able to set the constructors, operators and destructors

+One can program constructors, ..., to do whatever one pleases, however, if our programs can build at runtime an implementation for them, their non-setting introduces one level of indirection